MrCNeale/mrcneale.github.io/_posts/2014-05-19-answered-can-you-daisy-chain-vmware-update-manager-download-service.md

 ---
 layout: post
-title: Answered: Can you Daisy Chain VMware Update Manager Download Service?
+title: Answered-Can you Daisy Chain VMware Update Manager Download Service?
-date: 2014-05-19 13:06
+date: 2014-05-19T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [ESX, ESXi, UMDS, Uncategorized, Update Manager, VCenter, Virtualisation, vmware-umds, vsphere, VUM]
+tags:
+- UMDS
+- Update Manager
+- VCenter
+- vmware-umds
+- VUM
 ---
 I had a design/suggested infrastructure set up on a recent project which basically had UMDS on a server in a DMZ getting ESXi patches from the internet via a proxy.
 Then a server in a secondary DMZ outside one of the target environments running another UMDS instance.